 The student survived, but Downes had trouble moving on from the incident.
 A few days later, as he was walking by the Counseling Center, Associate Director of Counseling Mike Durham decided to intervene.

 “I was walking by and someone threw the upper window open and it was Mike Durham.
 He said, ‘What are you doing right now?”
-I’m like, ‘Checking buildings,’ and he said ‘Get up here,’” Downs said.
-An hour later, Downs emerged from Durham’s office realizing the incident was getting to him.
+I’m like, ‘Checking buildings,’ and he said ‘Get up here,’” Downes said.
+An hour later, Downes emerged from Durham’s office realizing the incident was getting to him.
 Durham had helped him begin the process of decompressing.

 Bob Hooper, director of campus safety, knows all too well how hard student deaths can be on his officers.
 Six students have died during Hooper’s 25 years on the job.
 Hooper remembers each incident vividly.
 A few years ago, he remembers safety officers talking to a student who eventually committed suicide.
 In 2000, he was involved in trying to locate Emily Murray, a student who was abducted by Gregory McKnight, one of her co-workers at the Pirate’s Cove (the predecessor to the Gambier Grill).
 Police found her body in McKnight’s trailer a few months later.
 And in 2005 — one of the more recent incidents — he remembers finding the body of Colin Boyarski, who died on a winter night after consuming too much alcohol and falling asleep outside.